riscv-collab/riscv-gnu-toolchain/README.md

     ./configure --prefix=/opt/riscv
     make

-You should now be able to use riscv-gcc and its cousins.
+You should now be able to use riscv64-unknown-elf-gcc and its cousins.

 ### Installation (Linux)